 House prices could be more expensive in an established expat community.
 But, you’ll find more North American style houses in expat communities.

-Finding a house for less than $100,000 in an established expat community in Panama is not easy to do.
-They are out there but they are hard to find.
+Finding a house for less than $80,000 in an established expat community in Panama is not easy.
+Affordable houses are out there but they are hard to find.
 It is rare that you will find houses in that price range listed on a real estate agent’s website.
 You are more likely to find affordable houses by talking to Panamanians.

 Rentals in expat communities could cost a little more than a non-expat community.
 An example is the furnished house like I rented when I moved to Boquete is $695 per month for a 2 bedroom, 2 bath house.
 In Volcan the same house would rent for $500.
 In Coronado, the same house would rent for about $1,000 per month.. or even more if it were close to the beach.

 Keep in mind that these are no-frills type houses.
 I’m talking about a basic 1200 SF house without granite countertops or any high-end finishes.
 It does include a laundry room too.
 My house has vaulted ceilings and large windows to let in the natural light.
 And the views… OH MY... you should see the spectacular views.